altruios/re-socket-dux/README.md

 # re-socket-dux (alpha build - not yet auto installing or fancy yet)

+### this is a skeleton of a react project - the goal of which is to be a single one step install (like create-react-app)...
+#### ...but with the socket server and client model as basis instead of just the front end;
+ so this has the connecting socket server code wired in.
+ (this is still untested on other machines)

-how to install:
+## how to install:

-git clone this repo;
+### git clone this repo;

 in the root project folder
 ```